mpc-msri/EzPC/Athos/README.md

 # Requirements/Setup
 Below we list the packages required to get Athos up and running.
 We only mention the packages on which the system has been tested thus far.
 We will update this in due time with more information on requirements.
-- axel: download manager used to download pretrained models `sudo apt-get install axel`.
+- axel: download manager used to download pre-trained models `sudo apt-get install axel`.
 - python3.6
 - TensorFlow 1.11
 - Numpy